cseahmed01/cseahmed01/README.md

 ---

 ## 📝 Summary
-Back-end developer skilled in **PHP, MySQL, and Linux server deployment**.
-Experienced in **project management** and **client relations**.
+Back-end developer skilled in **PHP, MySQL, and Linux server deployment.Experienced in **project management** and **client relations**.
 Seeking opportunities to contribute technical expertise and deliver impactful solutions.

 ---